 - Sweet/cake wrappers

 DO NOT put in light grey bin:

-- Anything that is recyclable (put into your black recycling box)
+- Anything that is recyclable (put into your blue-lidded recycling bin)

-- Batteries: household and car (place household batteries in an untied bag in your black recycling box.
-Car batteries should be left beside your recycling box.)
+- Batteries: household and car (place household batteries in a used envelope on top of your blue-lidded recycling bin.
+Car batteries should be left beside your recycling bin.)

 - Chemicals - see Hazardous waste

 - Christmas trees (real trees), holly and ivy - collected by WODC next collection date after Twelfth Night, leave at kerbside (cut up trees taller than 5ft) or fit inside green waste bin, you DO NOT NEED to be registered for green waste collection.

 - Clinical waste (WODC offer clinical waste collections - visit clinical waste and assisted collections webpage or call 01993 861025.)

 - Cooking oil or fat (should be allowed to cool - small amounts can be put in your food waste bin, large amounts should be put in a lidded, plastic bottle, such as an old drinks bottle, and either left in, or next to your food waste bin.
 (Cooking oil left in a glass container will not be collected)